dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 (4) send acked packets.
 This gives you a simple starting point for networking.

+  - Make sure you go through the [CHEATSHEET](./CHEATSHEET-nrf24l01p.md).
+    A bunch of facts you need are there, so it's a good cheatcode.

 The code is currently setup so that all the tests *should* pass if you just run `make check`.
    - ***NOTE: with 50+ people in one room we will have signficant